 Clicker training is a training method that works well on cats.
 It consists of combining action, a click, and a treat as a reward.
 In other words, when you want the cat to come to the call of its name, all you have to do is click and give a reward when it looks at you.
 As soon as this step is integrated, you will click when he comes closer to you, and so on.
 With short but regular exercises, the cat will understand that when he comes to the call-back, he gets a reward.
 It is understood that a click is a mandatory reward.
 Learning the call-back with the clicker is very effective.

-Attaching a GPS tracker to their collar or harness can give you, the owner, real peace of mind.
+Attaching a cat GPS to their collar or harness can give you, the owner, real peace of mind.
 A GPS tracker is light and small, and it is not uncomfortable for the cat.
 It is very useful for the owners to track their cat’s every move.
 And if the cat is not coming home, it is easier to trace their cat.

 The tracker also has a call back option with an integrated clicker and when trained, your cat will come back each time its owner clicks it.

 To prevent their cats from running away, some cat owners might prefer keeping their cats inside from outside dangers and dishonest people.
 This decision, even though going against a cat’s instinct, is sure to keep a cat safe.

 It is easier to keep a cat inside when you live in a flat.
 But it also depends on the breed.
 Some breeds like Persian cats, Russian cats, Ragdoll cats, or Birman cats are known to be homebodies.

 A kitten that has been used to living inside might not be frustrated being kept indoors.
 They will grow up without missing the great outdoors as they have never experienced it.

 It is different for outdoor cats as they feel freer and have been used to going outside.
 In that case, it might be harder to keep your cat inside.
 It is also not a matter of prohibiting your cat from going outside all of a sudden or you might get stuck with a cat crying and meowing all day at the door.